epsilonrt/spaiot-lib/README.md

 4. Toggle the signal SDATA input,
 5. Then after a delay of a few microseconds, to read the state of SDATA, which is connected to the other pin of the button.

-If SDATA is in the low state, the button selected in step 1 is pressed.
+If SDATA is in the low level, the button selected in step 1 is pressed.
 For example, if we want to test if the S1-Filter button is pressed, you have to send a word with bit A1 to 0.

 To be able to emulate pressing a button, it is necessary to reproduce this scheme on a board and replace the buttons with electronic switches.